Durganshu/PDE_SOLVER/README.md

 # Installing pybind11 library in Ubuntu Linux
 `sudo apt-get install python-pybind11`

-If the above installation doesn't works, follow these steps in succession:
+If the above installation doesn't work, follow these steps in succession:

 `cd /tmp`